Do Go On - 163 - WW2 Badass Audie Murphy

 So I think at this point you can probably leave the cupboard.

-Never never been a fight with the cupboard.
+Never been in a fight with the cupboard.

 This makes sense.